-Principle Ofwat's requirement Our approach Transparency The cost attribution and allocation Direct costs are identifiable and methods applied to allocate costs can be traced back to our within the APR need to be accounting ledgers.
-Every effort transparent.
-This means that the has been made to minimise costs costs and revenues apportioned to and revenues not directly
+Principle Ofwat's requirement Our approach Transparency The cost attribution and allocation Direct costs are identifiable and can methods applied to allocate costs be traced back to our accounting within the APR need to be ledgers.
+Every effort has been made transparent.
+This means that the to minimise costs and revenues not costs and revenues apportioned to directly allocated and this